bacionejs/editor/README.md

   - Misc → Themes
   - Characters → Shift-like behavior
 - **Editing**: Copy button selects.
 Backspace cuts.
 Enter cancels.
 Repeat to extend or use arrows.
 See a demo on [YouTube](http://www.youtube.com/@bacionejs).
-- **Paste Buffer**: The Comments button and the Pickers use the Paste buffer.
+- **Paste Buffer**: The Comment button and the Pickers use the Paste buffer.
 - **Closing Views**: Tap anywhere to dismiss views

 ## Limitations